 For more information about the Youth Advisory Committee or to attend any of our events please contact facilitator George Colussi at firstname.lastname@example.org.

-In recent months committee members have:
+In past months committee members have:

 - Swapped memories of childhood and youth with the residents of The Glenshiel and adults at the Cook Street Village Activity Centre

 - Learned how to strengthen community connections at a workshop led by the Building Resilient Neighbourhoods initiative